Disease Guide ·Bloat (GDV) ·2026

 Preventive Gastropexy

-Prophylactic gastropexy ($400-$1,500) is rarely covered by illness policies because it's elective/preventive.
-Some wellness add-ons may partially cover it.
-Despite being cost-effective prevention, most policies only cover gastropexy if performed during emergency bloat surgery.
+Prophylactic gastropexy ($400-$1,500) is rarely covered - it's elective/preventive.
+Some wellness add-ons may partially cover.
+Most policies only cover gastropexy if performed during emergency bloat surgery.

 🇺🇸 US Pet Insurance Guide